ratanachh/npa/samples/BasicUsage/README.md

 ✓ Transaction started.
 Creating 10 orders with items...
   Queue size: 20 operations queued
   Committing transaction (all operations executed in one batch)...
-✅ Created 10 orders with items in 45ms
+[Completed] Created 10 orders with items in 45ms
    Performance: 20 INSERTs in single transaction Without transaction: Would require 20 database round trips